natalia-KM/itinerary-hub-service/README.md

 ## Docs

 ---
-If you're updating any of the enpoints, run `./gradlew generateOpenApiDocs` (service must be running)
+If you're updating any of the endpoints, run `./gradlew generateOpenApiDocs` (service must be running)

 The docs will be checked in CI, but if you wish to check them locally simply run `./gradlew checkDocs` (the generated docs must be committed for this to work)